 Too much scrolling

 Composing and text contribution on cell phones are a UX challenge; writing normally will be slower on versatile touch screens compared with work areas where producing is completed through consoles.

-Contact screens additionally require the requirement for on-screen consoles taking up half of the perceptible screen zone when being used.
+Contact screens also require on-screen consoles to take up half of the perceptible screen zone when used.